datacarpentry/shell-genomics/lessons/01_the_filesystem.md

 faster to do it at the command line, or you'll be on a remote server like Amazon where you won't have another option.

-The stability.files file is one that tells us what sample name goes with what sequences.
-This is a really important file, so we want to make a copy so we don't lose it.
+Our raw data in this case is fastq files.
+We don't want to change the original files, so let's make a copy to work with.

 Lets copy the file using the `cp` command.
 The `cp` command backs up the file.
 Navigate to the `data` directory and enter:

-    cp stability.files stability.files_backup
+    cp SRR098026.fastq SRR098026-copy.fastq
+    ls -F
+    SRR097977.fastq  SRR098026-copy.fastq  SRR098026.fastq

-Now `stability.files_backup` has been created as a copy of `stability.files`.
+Now SRR098026-copy.fastq has been created as a copy of SRR098026.fastq

 Let's make a `backup` directory where we can put this file.